gfx-rs/wgpu/README.md

 ### Rust

 Rust examples can be found at [wgpu/examples](examples).
-You can run the examples on native with `cargo run --bin <name>`.
+You can run the examples on native with `cargo run --bin wgpu-examples <example>`.
 See the [list of examples](examples).

-To run the examples on WebGPU on wasm, run `cargo xtask run-wasm --bin <name>`.
-Then connect to `http://localhost:8000` in your WebGPU enabled browser.
+To run the examples on WebGPU on wasm, run `cargo xtask run-wasm --bin wgpu-example`.
+Then connect to `http://localhost:8000` in your WebGPU enabled browser, and you can choose an example to run.

-To run the examples on WebGL on wasm, run `cargo xtask run-wasm --bin <name> --features webgl`.
-Then connect to `http://localhost:8000` in your WebGL enabled browser.
+To run the examples on WebGL on wasm, run `cargo xtask run-wasm --bin wgpu-example --features webgl`.
+Then connect to `http://localhost:8000` in your WebGL enabled browser, and you can choose an example to run.

 If you are looking for a wgpu tutorial, look at the following: